peader/PetesProjects/docs/_posts/2022-10-23-Logarex-Smartmeter-IR-Interface.md

 ```
 3. Open the repositories root folder in visual studio code.
 4. Install the platform io extension.
-5.
+5. plug in your esp8266 board (make sure to choose the correct usb port that maps to the correct com port)
 ![_config.yml]({{ site.baseurl }}/images/config.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+6. Flash the esp8266 with the new firmware.